s7manth/tp/docs/UserGuide.md

 #### Exiting TAilor: `exit`

 Simply type exit to close the application.
-All of your data will be stored if no unforseen error is encountered!
+All of your data will be stored if no unforeseen errors have occurred!

 #### Clearing all entries : `clear`